bbc/wraith/README.md

 wraith capture config_name
 ```

 This assumes that your snap.js and config.yaml are in the folders that were created on setup.
-To run the setup, create a directory and inside run
+To run the setup, create a folder and inside run

 ```sh
 wraith setup